Bernau am Chiemsee: Topography

-The Luftkurort Bernau lies in the Chiemgau area at the south-western bank of the lake Chiemsee.

-Bernau is close to the Bundesautobahn 8 (A 8) Munich – Salzburg and the Rosenheim–Salzburg railway.
-In the south are the Chiemgau Alps (German: Chiemgauer Alpen) with the prominent summit, the Kampenwand.
-In the east is vast bogland, where peat used to be harvested in large quantities.
-An old rail station for the transportation of peat in the bog area Kendlmühlfilzen reminds of these times.
-Rosenheim is 24 km away, Munich 83 km, Kufstein 35 km, Traunstein 26 km, Salzburg 58 km and Reit im Winkl 25 km.
+Bernau lies in the Chiemgau area at the southwestern bank of the Lake Chiemsee.
+Bernau is close to the Bundesautobahn 8 Munich–Salzburg and the Rosenheim–Salzburg railway.
+In the south are the Chiemgau Alps (Chiemgauer Alpen) with the prominent Kampenwand.
+The east is bogland, where peat was harvested.
+An old railway station for the transport of peat in the bog Kendlmühlfilzen is a reminder of this.
+Rosenheim is 24 km away, Munich 83 km, Kufstein 35 km, Traunstein 26 km, Salzburg 58 km, and Reit im Winkl 25 km.

-Bernau has a bathing beach, boat hire as well as mooring for the Chiemsee-Schifffahrt at its shore.
-It is possible to reach the island Herreninsel directly from here.
+At its shore, Bernau features a beach, boat hire, and mooring facilities for the Chiemsee-Schifffahrt; it is possible to reach the Herreninsel directly.

-The cycling route (Uferrundweg) around the lake Chiemsee also passes through one of Bernau's districts called Felden.
+The cycling route (Uferrundweg) around Lake Chiemsee also passes through one of Bernau's districts, Felden.

 Neighbouring municipality

-Neighbouring municipalities clockwise are Übersee, Grassau, Aschau, Frasdorf and Prien.
+Neighbouring municipalities are Übersee, Grassau, Aschau, Frasdorf, and Prien.

 Community organisation

-There are the following land plots of the municipality, also called Gemarkungen: Bernau a.
-Chiemsee, Hittenkirchen.
+The municipality has two Gemarkungen: Bernau a.
+Chiemsee and Hittenkirchen.
 The municipality Bernau am Chiemsee has 38 districts: